vbauer/lein-plantuml/README.md

 Usage
 =====

-To generate UML image files in the corresponding directories using configuration section from project.clj use:
+To generate UML image files using configuration from project.clj, you should use use:

 ```
 lein plantuml